Search for ultralight scalar dark matter with NANOGrav pulsar timing arrays: Bayesian Parameter Estimation and Model Comparison

 \section{Bayesian Parameter Estimation and Model Comparison}

-In this section we review the Bayesian parameter estimation and the model comparison.
+In this section we explain the Bayesian parameter estimation and the model comparison.
 For further details about the Bayesian data analysis, see for example \cite{gregory_2005, kruschke2010doing,gelman2013bayesian}.

 The purpose of the Bayesian parameter estimation is to estimate the posterior probability distribution $p(\theta|D)$ of the parameters $\theta$ given the data $D$.
-Having the observed data, we can update our belief about the parameters using Bayes' rule, namely
+Having the data, we can update our belief about the parameters using Bayes' rule, namely

-In the above expression, the posterior probability distribution is interpreted as the strength of belief in the parameters based on the data, and $p(\theta)$ is the prior probability distribution, which is interpreted as the strength of belief in the parameters without the data.
-Then $p(D|\theta)$ is the likelihood function, which is the probability of the data given the parameters.
-Lastly, $p(D)$ is the evidence, which is the probability of the data.
-Using the law of total probability, the evidence is given by

-where $\Omega$ denotes the parameter space.
-For the purpose of the parameter estimation, the evidence can be regarded as a normalization constant, because it does not involve the parameter.
-It is reasonable to explicitly include in \eref{bayes theorem} the model $\mathcal{M}$ which assigns a meaning to the parameters.
-Given a model, we can rewrite \eref{bayes theorem}:
+where $p(\theta)$ is the prior probability distribution, $p(D|\theta)$ is the likelihood function, and $p(D)$ is the evidence.
+In the parameter estimation, the evidence can be regarded as a normalization constant which can be omitted, because it does not involve the parameter.
+We will define the data $D$, the parameter $\theta$, the likelihood function $p(D|\theta)$, and the prior probability distribution $p(\theta)$ in Section \ref{sec:Bayesian analysis in the time domain}.